 What Is Disorderly Intoxication?

 When people get arrested when they have had too much to drink, the phrase “drunk and disorderly” is often used.
-Officially, a drunk and disorderly charge is called disorderly intoxication, and the word ‘drunk’ is used synonymously with intoxication.
+Officially, a drunk and disorderly charge are called disorderly intoxication, and the word ‘drunk’ is used synonymously with intoxication.

 What is drunk and disorderly, also known as disorderly intoxication?
 Basically, it’s a crime that law enforcement uses when arresting someone who is drunk and unruly.
 A couple of examples that could be disorderly intoxication and not public intoxication in Florida include:

-- getting drunk and fighting with someone in a bar, or
+- Getting drunk and fighting with someone in a bar, or

 - getting drunk, walking down a city sidewalk, and then getting mad at a stranger after bumping into them, threatening them, and pushing them down on the ground